The Tate conjecture for K3 surfaces in odd characteristic: Introduction

 \subsection{Kuga-Satake construction}

-In practice, we translate all the unproven assumptions above, via the Kuga-Satake construction, into assertions about abelian varieties.
-Results of Kisin~\cite{kis:langrap} on integral canonical models of Shimura varieties then allow us to prove these assertions easily.
-Recall that in characteristic $0$ the Kuga-Satake construction attaches to every polarized K3 surface $(X,\xi)$ an abelian variety $A$ such that the primitive cohomology group $PH^2(X,\xi)$ embeds within $\End(H^1(A))$ as a sub-Hodge structure.
-We extend this construction to odd characteristic.
-One can do this as in \cite{deligne:k3weil}, by lifting to characteristic $0$, applying the Kuga-Satake construction, and taking its reduction.
+In characteristic $0$, the Kuga-Satake construction attaches to every polarized K3 surface $(X,\xi)$ a polarized abelian variety $A$ such that the primitive cohomology group $PH^2(X,\xi)$ embeds within $H^1(A)\otimes H^1(A)$ as a sub-Hodge structure.
+One can extend this construction to finite characteristic as in \cite{deligne:k3weil}, by lifting to characteristic $0$, applying the Kuga-Satake construction, and taking its reduction.
 The crystalline compatibility (up to isogeny) of such a construction is shown in \cite{ogus:duke}*{\S~7}.
 We make two improvements to this: First, we show the crystalline compatibility on an \emph{integral} level.
 Second, we show that the Kuga-Satake construction sees enough geometry to allow us to view divisors on the K3 surface $X$ as endomorphisms of $A$.
+This is of course predicted by the conjecturally motivic nature of the construction.

-In particular, we can reduce the Tate conjecture for $X$ to a version of Tate's theorem on endomorphisms of $A$.
-The reader is directed to (\ref{ks:thm:ksconst}) in the body of the paper for a precise version of the following result: \begin{introthm} Given any field $k$ of odd characteristic $p$ and a polarized K3 surface $(X,\xi)$ over $k$, there exists a finite separable extension $k'/k$ and an abelian variety $A$ over $k'$, the \defnword{Kuga-Satake} abelian variety such that the $\Int_{\ell}$ and crystalline realizations of the primitive cohomology $PH^2(X,\xi)$ embed naturally within those of $H^1(A)\otimes H^1(\dual{A})$.
+In particular, we can reduce the Tate conjecture for $X$ to a refined version of Tate's theorem for endomorphisms of $A$.

+The reader is directed to (\ref{ks:thm:ksconst}) in the body of the paper for a precise version of the following result: \begin{introthm} Given any field $k$ of odd characteristic $p$ and a polarized K3 surface $(X,\xi)$ over $k$, there exists a finite separable extension $k'/k$ and an abelian variety $A$ over $k'$, the \defnword{Kuga-Satake} abelian variety such that the $\Int_{\ell}$ and crystalline realizations of the primitive cohomology $PH^2(X,\xi)$ embed naturally within those of $H^1(A)\otimes H^1(A)$.
 Moreover, there is a canonical inclusion

-compatible, via the cycle class maps, with the corresponding embeddings of cohomology groups. \end{introthm}
+compatible, via the cycle class maps, with the corresponding embeddings of cohomology groups.
+Its image consists of those endomorphisms whose cohomological realizations in $H^1(A)\otimes H^1(A)(1)$ lie in the image of $PH^2(X,\xi)(1)$. \end{introthm}

+It is essential for our method that we work with \emph{families} of K3 surfaces: We view the Kuga-Satake correspondence in characteristic $0$ as a period map from the moduli of polarized K3 surfaces to an appropriate orthogonal Shimura variety, and use the theory of integral models from~\cite{mp:reg} to extend it to period map over $\Int[2^{-1}]$.
+The integral crystalline compatibility of this construction shows that the period map is \'etale.
+This permits us to prove the inclusion $\langle\xi\rangle^{\perp}\into\End(A)$ of the theorem by lifting---one divisor at a time---to characteristic $0$, where we can appeal to the Lefschetz (1,1) theorem.